firebase/genkit/docs/errors/no_new_actions_at_runtime.md

 # No new actions at runtime error

-Defining new action at runtime is not alowed.
+Defining new actions at runtime is not allowed.

 ✅ DO: